-Gastric bypass is an operation in which most of the stomach is reduced to a small pouch to decrease the amount of food the stomach can physically hold.
-Then, the small intestine is reconfigured so food can bypass the majority of the stomach and part of the small intestine, reducing the number of calories ingested and absorbed.
-Patients are restricted on the amount of food ingested as well as the types of food which can be eaten.
+Gastric bypass is a minimally invasive surgery that can be performed laparoscopically or robotically.
+During this procedure, a majority of the stomach is reduced to a small pouch to decrease the amount of food the stomach can physically hold.
+The small intestine is then reconfigured so food can bypass the larger portion of the stomach and part of the small intestine, changing the way nutrients and calories are absorbed.
+Gastric Bypass patients are restricted on the amount and types of food that can be consumed.

-Patients who undergo gastric bypass surgery may experience improvement in, or resolution of, the following health problems:
+Patients who have gastric bypass surgery may experience improvement with the following health problems: